 Bonnie wrote a lot of poetry in her day.
 Most of it was composed while cooling her heels in the hoosegow.
 One of her most famous poems is Suicide Sal.
-Here’s a stanza:
+Here’s a taste:

 The story of "Suicide Sal."

-And this is from Trail’s End, her last and highly prescient poem:
+And this bit is is from Trail’s End, her last and highly prescient poem:

 Some day they'll go down together

 To few it'll be grief,